Why was I refused credit?

 Rebuild your credit with a credit builder credit card

 One way to strengthen your credit report and demonstrate your ability to borrow responsibly is to apply for a credit builder credit card.

 While you should try to improve your report by keeping up with existing payments and registering for the electoral roll (if you haven’t already), once you’ve let enough time pass you can try making a new application.

-Credit builder credit cards are designed for people with poor or no credit history who don’t qualify for standard credit cards, and as such they generally have higher interest rates.
-However if you keep up with your monthly payments, even just meeting the minimum amount, you shouldn’t have to pay any interest.
+Credit builder credit cards are designed for people with poor or no credit history who don’t qualify for standard credit cards, and as such they generally have higher interest rates and lower credit limits To avoid paying any interest, you should clear your balance in full each month.

 As you do this over time, you’ll build trust between you and your lender and slowly restore your credit rating – making it more likely you’ll be accepted for credit in the future.

 If you’re looking for a new credit card, you’ll find better deals by comparing on MoneySuperMarket using our eligibility checker.
 All you need to do is tell us a little about yourself and your finances, including your income, employment status, and what you want to use the new credit card for.